- Homosexuality

 In the areas administrated by the palestinian authority and the Gaza strip, Gay Marriage is unrecognized, however, Unregistered Cohabitation and Same sex Marriage is Legal for Israeli citizens in the Occupied West Bank.

-Censorship of LGBT Issues in Palestine is no censorship.
+Censorship of LGBT Issues in Palestine is varies by region.

 Current status